 Finally, have everyone pick a seed or seed head to disperse.

 Materials: paper bags for collecting seeds (one per small group), Seed Safari sheet, magnifying lenses, large white sheet or shower curtain.

 UPPER GRADES CHALLENGE: Seeds Up Close (Grades 5-6)

 Objective: To observe closely the structure of a seed head or seed case and its seeds and to make detailed drawings of each.

 Bring children outside to a place where they can find and collect a seed head or seed case to study and draw, or provide a selection of seed cases that you collect ahead of time.
 Some common weeds to look for along roadsides are Queen Anne’s lace, curly dock, campion, wild cucumber vines, or milkweed.
 Cultivated flowers such as poppies, lupines, irises, mallow roses, and sunflowers have interesting seed cases that are easy to find in the fall.
 Have children examine the outside of the seed case first and then carefully open it up to see how the seeds are carried.
-Ask them to draw the unopened or opened seed case showing the seeds inside.
+Ask them to draw the unopened or opened seed case showing the seeds inside on the Seed Sketch sheets.
 How are the seeds released?

 Have each child remove a seed from their seed case and examine it with a magnifying lens or under a microscope to see the finer details of the seed coat.
 Encourage them to include these details in a drawing of the seed.
 What evidence do they see of how their seed might travel?